-JACKSON -Commissioner of Insurance and State Fire Marshal Mike Chaney urges Mississippians to stay safe if participating in any fireworks activities this Fourth of July.
+JACKSON, Miss. - Commissioner of Insurance and State Fire Marshal Mike Chaney urges Mississippians to stay safe if using fireworks to celebrate the New Year.
 Statistics from the National Fire Protection Association (NFPA) indicate that fireworks cause an average of almost 18,500 reported fires a year.